-BYTE

-BUS

-A byte is a collection of 8-bits or two nibbles.
-A byte may store one character of text, or a number DOT MATRIX from Ø to 255 in binary.
-A printed character on the screen or a dot-matrix printer may be viewed as a square containing dots.
-On the Victor 9000 screen a character has a square cell (matrix) of 16 dots high by 10 dots wide within this box, the dot on/off patterns create a viewable character.
+- BYTE A byte is a collection of 8-bits or two nibbles.
+A byte may store one character of text, or a number from Ø to 255 in binary. - DOT MATRIX A printed character on the screen or a dotmatrix printer may be viewed as a square containing dots.
+On the Victor 9000 screen a character has a square cell (matrix) of 16 dots high by 10 dots wide - within this box, the dot on/off patterns create a viewable character. - FONT CELL In reference to DOT MATRIX, the font cell is the collection of bytes of data that make up the character dots that are to be displayed on the screen.

-FONT CELL

-5 t .-

-In reference to DOT MATRIX, the font cell is the collection of bytes of data that make up the character dots that are to be displayed on the screen.
 Each character on the screen is composed of pre-defined patterns of dots to make the viewed dot matrix.
-These patterns of dots are stored in the Victor 9000 memory as data - the screen controller chip scans these data bytes and the resulting character image is displayed on the screen.

-HEADER

-A header on a file gives information to the operating system on where and how the file is to be loaded in to memory.
-Many files provided by Victor Technologies (such as keyboard and character set files) contain headers that are not used by the operating system, but are used by Victor Technologies utilities.

-INTERRUPT An interrupt is some event occuring in the computers environment that the computer will stop all other activities for.
+These patterns of dots are stored in the Victor 9000 memory as data - the screen controller chip scans these data bytes and the resulting character image is displayed on the screen. - HEADER A header on a file gives information to the operating system on where and how the file is to be loaded in to memory.
+Many files provided by Victor Technologies (such as keyboard and character set files) contain headers that are not used by the operating system, but are used by Victor Technologies utilities. - INTERRUPT An interrupt is some event occuring in the computers environment that the computer will stop all other activities for.
 An example of an interrupt is a key-press.
 If you press a key on the Victor 9000, an interrupt is generated; at this point the processor stores all information on its current task and gets and saves the value of the key pressed; it then picks up all the information it stored on its last task and continues where it left off.
-This whole series of events takes only a few micro-seconds.

-NIBBLE Sometimes spelled NYBBLE; a nibble is half a byte or 4-bits.
-See BYTE and BIT.

-- OPERATING An operating system allows the computer to be SYSTEM aware of its environment and gives the user the ability to enter and retrieve data from the computer. - PROM Programmable Read Only Memory, PROM, is a chip or collection of chips that is used to store permanently a single computer program or collection of computer programs.
-The boot-prom, sometimes called boot-rom, contains all the information the Victor 9000 computer needs to read an operating system from disk.
-There are different types of prom; EPROM which is erasable prom, simply shine a high-powered ultra-violet lamp on the chip, and it can be re-programmed; etc.
+This whole series of events takes only a few micro-seconds. - NIBBLE Sometimes spelled NYBBLE; a nibble is half a byte or 4-bits.
+See BYTE and BIT. - OPERATING An operating system allows the computer to be SYSTEM aware of its environment and gives the user the ability to enter and retrieve data from the computer.

-RAM

-Random Access Memory, RAM, is a chip or collection of chips that is used to store temporarily (until the power is removed) data, computer program(s), text, etc. This is the memory of a computer.

-REGISTER

-A computer register is a portion of the processor.
-The Victor 9000 uses the Intel 8088 microprocessor - there are several different types of registers within this chip; there are 8-bit registers, and 16-bit registers.
-Data is generally not manipulated in RAM, but is brought in to a register of the processor and manipulated there, then the result saved from the register back into RAM.
+- PROM Programmable Read Only Memory, PROM, is a chip or collection of chips that is used to store permanently a single computer program or collection of computer programs.
+The bootprom, sometimes called boot-rom, contains all the information the Victor 9000 computer needs to read an operating system from disk.
+There are different types of prom; EPROM which is erasable prom, simply shine a highpowered ultra-violet lamp on the chip, and it can be re-programmed; etc. - RAM Random Access Memory, RAM, is a chip or collection of chips that is used to store temporarily (until the power is removed) data, computer program(s), text, etc. This is the memory of a computer. - REGISTER A computer register is a portion of the processor.
+The Victor 9000 uses the Intel 8088 micro-processor - there are several different types of registers within this chip; there are 8-bit registers, and 16-bit registers.
+Data is generally not manipulated in RAM, but is brought in to a register of the processor and manipulated there, then the result saved from the register back into RAM. - WORD A word is a number of bits, generally greater than 8.
+The Victor 9000 has a 16-bit word thus a word in the Victor 9000 is composed of two bytes.
+The DEC PDP-8 computer has a 12bit word - on this machine, therefore, a word is composed of one byte and one nibble.

-WORD

-A word is a number of bits, generally greater than 8.
-The Victor 9000 has a 16-bit word - thus a word in the Victor 9000 is composed of two bytes.
-The DEC PDP-8 computer has a 12-bit word - on this machine, therefore, a word is composed of one byte and one nibble.

-control of the state of th

-TTE BEAR STOR LES .
-P. 1

-system shicks to the transforment to the test std retite

-Annutile Read Only Memi or of chips that is not compute compute rin of computer projrin the doct-run. rin she doctor sh ses dellad ben Polg, normani antes tu estor ballariani nemory remits to in intern tie Base Pont print u tus relevani.

-G-3 2-2

-H ZTOMERT

-1 The program is to loss 00% CALL.CC 1.
-CPM Mem innot the processor at an 1. e Encoder to the second in the 1. e Encoder to the second in the 1. e Encoder to a los 700 to 12 Encoder to a los 700 to 12 to 20 1. e to 20 Mem and to 20 To 20 to 20 2. e to 2. e to 2. e to 2.
-Contract of the 2. e to 2. e to 2. e to 2.
-E to 2.
-Contract of the 2. e to 2.
-E to 2. e to 2.
-E to 2.
-Contract of the 2.
-E to 2. e to 2. e to 2.
-E to 2.
-Contract of the 2.
-E to 2.
-Contract of the contract of the 2.
-E to 2.
-Contract of the contract of the is longed, the following a off one sea e in the base Pace contrin the Elevent of the segment.

-Lotts at Ener Skyn isomstand Flag.
-Trom for first rwn patamarks - lamat - relations and the XA state.
-Mar and the t estité der Lantsé der ... estity MS-D01.

-C Bess Fage Location and international tated AFTER the program fill well." of htm contains the countain in only htm hq Lytes contain the tell contraction board.

-sepand diive inclus k and a second diive inclus k

-eser DS and reginter (transfores

-APPENDIX H

-H.1 MS-DOS BASE PAGE STRUCTURE
+H.1 MS-DOS Base Page Structure